Realizability of tropical pluri-canonical divisors: Reduction to realizability of normalized covers

 \begin{proof} To show that $\trop_{\Xi^k}$ is well-defined, let $(\hat X \to X, \bs, \omega)$ be a normalized cover of smooth curves defined over a non-Archimedean field.
 Its tropicalization is in particular a tropical $k$-cyclic Hurwitz cover $\hat \Gamma \to \Gamma$.
 By Proposition \ref{prop:tropicalization_Hurwitz_commutes_source_target} we know that $\hat \Gamma = \trop_{\Omega}(X', \omega)$ and $\Gamma = \trop_{\Omega^k}(X, \eta)$, where $\eta$ is the $k$-differential on $X$.
 By well-definedness of $\trop_{\Omega}$ and $\trop_{\Omega^k}$ the legs on $\hat \Gamma$ and $\Gamma$ do indeed represent canonical and pluri-canonical divisors $F$ and $D$ respectively.
 Finally we need to check that $\hat \Gamma \to \Gamma$ can be endowed with the structure of a normalized cover of enhanced level graphs $\hat \Gamma^+ \to \Gamma^+$ such that $\Gamma^+$ is induced by $D$ via Lemma \ref{lem:construction_of_k-enhancement}.
 First of all, there is indeed such a structure $\hat G^+ \to G^+$ on the underlying $k$-cover of graphs $\hat G \to G$ simply because the graphs are dual to the special fiber of the degeneration of $\hat X \to X$.
 We check that the enhancements induced by the divisors are the same as $\hat G^+$ and $G^+$.
 On the cover this was part of the argument of \cite[Theorem~1]{MUW17_published} and hence the claim.

 Finally we check that $\trop_{\Xi^k}$ is continuous, proper, and closed.
 The proof of \cite[Theorem~1]{CMR16} shows that the retraction map from the analytification of Hurwitz space to its Berkovich skeleton can be extended to a compactification of both of these spaces.
 Hence the retraction map is continuous, proper, and closed.
 By \cite[Theorem~1]{CMR16} tropicalization of Hurwitz covers behaves on each cone of the tropical moduli space like the retraction map.
 Thus the properties still hold for tropicalization of Hurwitz covers.
-It is now easy to check that they remain to hold after taking the $S_n$-quotient, i.e. for $\trop_H$ and continue to hold after restricting to the closed subset $\tropMSD \subseteq H_{\hat g \to g, k}^\trop ((k), \ldots, (k))$.
+It is now easy to check that they remain to hold after taking the $S_n$-quotient, i.e. for $\trop_H/S_n$ and continue to hold after restricting to $\bP \Omega^k \cM_{g,n}(1, \ldots, 1)^\an$ by the same arguments as in Lemma~\ref{lem:trop_Omega}.
 This completes the proof. \end{proof}

 \begin{proof}[Proof of Theorem \ref{intro:thm:tropMSD}] The claim on $\trop_{\Xi^k}$ was proved in Lemma \ref{lem:trop_N}.
 We describe the generalized cone complex structure on $\tropMSD$.
 Consider a combinatorial type of a tropical $k$-cyclic Hurwitz cover, i.e.\ a normalized cover of enhanced level graphs $p : \hat G^+ \to G^+$ with dilation factors on every edge of $\hat G$ and with a deck transformation $\tau : \hat G \to \hat G$.
 In the proof of Theorem \ref{intro:thm:trop_k_Hodge_bundle} we showed that the range of possible choices for edge lengths on $G$ such that it becomes a tropical curve with pluri-canonical divisor is a finite union of rational polyhedral cones.
 Now note that each such choice determines a unique tropical Hurwitz cover by \cite[Lemma~17]{CMR16}.
 All of these choices give indeed tropical normalized covers, because this property does only depend on the combinatorial type.
 Hence we obtain a stratification of $\tropMSD$ in rational polyhedral cones.